claremacrae/claremacrae.github.io/internal/check_redirects.md

 ---
 layout: default
-title: Debug Page
+title: Check Redirects
 ---

-# Redirects
+# Check Redirects

-For checking URLs which have changed since the site was on Wordpress
+For checking URLs which have changed since the site was on Wordpress, or subsequently.

 Implemented